 Stuart N. Brotman

 Stuart N. Brotman is the inaugural Howard Distinguished Endowed Professor of Media Management and Law and Beaman Professor of Communication and Information at the University of Tennessee, Knoxville.
 This academic appointment is the only one of its kind in the world.
-He has taught students from 42 countries in six separate disciplines: communication, journalism, law, business, international relations and public policy.
+He has He has served in four Presidential Administrations on a bipartisan basis and has taught students from 42 countries in six separate disciplines: Communication, Journalism, Law, Business, International Relations and Public Policy.
+He also has advised private and public sector clients in more than 30 countries on five continents.

 He is an honorary adjunct professor at the Jindal Global Law School in India and an affiliated researcher at the Media Management Transformation Centre of the Jönköping International Business School in Sweden.
 He also serves as an appointed arbitrator and mediator at the World Intellectual Property Organization in Geneva, Switzerland.

-Brotman is a Nonresident Senior Fellow in the Governance Studies Program's Center for Technology Innovation at The Brookings Institution in Washington, DC.
-He served as the Fulbright-Nokia Distinguished Chair in Information and Communications Technologies in the Faculty of Social Sciences, Department of Social Research/Media and Communication Studies, at the University of Helsinki.
+Brotman served as a Nonresident Senior Fellow in the Governance Studies Program's Center for Technology Innovation at The Brookings Institution in Washington, DC.
+He also served as the Fulbright-Nokia Distinguished Chair in Information and Communications Technologies in the Faculty of Social Sciences, Department of Social Research/Media and Communication Studies, at the University of Helsinki.

 At Harvard Law School, he was the first person ever appointed to teach telecommunications law and policy and its first Visiting Professor of Law and Research Fellow in Entertainment and Media Law.
 He also served as the first concurrent fellow in digital media at Harvard and MIT, at the Berkman Center for Internet and Society and the Program on Comparative Media Studies, respectively.
 He serves as an annual lecturer in entertainment and media law at Stanford Law School.